intellimouseftw/mlp_project/README.md

 | 'ridge'       | Ridge Regression  |
 | 'elnet'       | Elastic Net Reg   |
 | 'rfreg'       | Random Forest Reg |

-	* (int variable) rand_s_cv - specifies the random state used for stratified k-fold splits when performing hyperparameter tuning.

 5) "instance_file": Specifies the file name for the new instances to perform predictions on (MUST be a csv file placed in "predictions" folder)